Tech-Matt/my-os/README.md

 # my-os
-Trying to build an os from scratch based on https://github.com/cfenollosa/os-tutorial
+Trying to build an os from scratch based on https://github.com/cfenollosa/os-tutorial and https://github.com/dreamportdev/Osdev-Notes

 # Implemented Functionalities